 I can hear angels singing a heavenly chorus (I was tempted to include a sound track here) as I introduce to you the all new, shining, hopefully very useful Fontometer (sorry, but I couldn’t think of a better name) to compare the glyphs from Arial and Helvetica.
 In the grey corner (left), we have Arial; in the red corner, Helvetica.
 Simply drag the Arial glyph over the Helvetica version to compare (if the excitement of this is too much for you or your suffer from a heart condition, then take a short break between glyphs).
-The Fontometer only seems to work properly in FireFox (future versions will work for everyone):
+The Fontometer:

 A number of the glyphs are almost identical, and even an expert would have difficulty telling them apart.
 However, there are a few that stand out as being quite different; namely “a”, “G”, “Q”, “R”, and “1”.
-Did you spot any other differences?
+Did you spot any other differences or identifying marks?

-In fact if you wish to quickly differentiate any font from from another, it’s usually best to start off looking at letters like “J”, “Q” and “g”.
+In fact if you wish to quickly differentiate any font from from another, it’s usually best to begin by looking at letters like “J”, “Q” and “g”.

 What it’s wrong to do is criticize Arial as a clone or rip-off of Helvetica.
 If Arial is a rip-off of Helvetica, then Helvetica is a rip-off of Akzidenz Grotesk; or we could simply say that they are both rip-offs of earlier Grotesque faces.
 The whole rip-off debate is a rather pointless one, I feel.
 Every face should be considered on its own merit.
 (We don’t criticize a daughter for looking like her mother).
 And, if you want to criticize Arial (it certainly has its faults), then do so, not because everyone else does, but do so with your own critical eye.